-One of the tools used to install packages on a Debian GNU/Linux system is the program apt, from the apt package.
+One of the tools used to install packages on a Debian GNU/Hurd system is the program apt, from the apt package7.
 Other front-ends for package management, like aptitude and synaptic, are also in use.
-These front-ends are
+These front-ends are recommended for new users, since they integrate some additional features (package searching and status checks) in a nice user interface.

-8Note that the program which actually installs the packages is called dpkg.
+7Note that the program which actually installs the packages is called dpkg.
 However, this program is more of a low-level tool. apt is a higher-level tool, which will invoke dpkg as appropriate.
 It knows how to retrieve packages from your installation media, the network, or wherever.
 It is also able to automatically install other packages which are required to make the package you're trying to install work correctly.